 The plug-ins for directory services allow user synchronization and authentication with external services.
-Plug-ins can be divided into two groups:
+Plug-ins can be divided into three groups:

-- a plug-in for Active Directory - a generic LDAP plug-in.
+- a plug-in for Active Directory

+- a generic LDAP plug-in

+- a generic SQL plug-in.
-A plug-in for Active Directory enables synchronization and user authentication

-(LDAP, Kerberos) with Microsoft Active Directory.
+A plug-in for Active Directory enables synchronization and user authentication (LDAP, Kerberos) with Microsoft Active Directory.

-A generic LDAP plug-in also enables synchronization with other services (OpenLDAP... ) and LDAP authentication.
-The plug-ins are configured using an xml record that is located in the "Arguments" label.
+A generic LDAP plug-in also enables synchronization with other services (OpenLDAP...) and LDAP authentication.